FyreSoftware/Fyreactyl/README.md

 ## License

-Fyreactyl uses apache 2.0 as a license, you can remove the credits if its a private project.
+Fyreactyl uses MIT as a license, you can remove the credits if its a private project.
 If it isn't please keep the credits in the footer.

 ## Example's